How to Shave Up to 90 Percent Off Your Holiday Spending This Year

 Simple shopping tips equal big savings

 Expensive outfits, nights out, and hefty gifts have a way of wiping out our cash balances during the holidays.
 But it doesn’t have to be that way.
-Although some expenses can’t be avoided, there are smart ways to make the dent in our bank accounts a lot smaller.
 We spoke with some top shopping experts to bring you the tips and tricks you might not know about but you really should—because they’re guaranteed to save you a bundle.

 Show your loyalty and save up to 5 percent

 If you don’t join a store’s loyalty rewards program, you’re missing out on one of the easiest ways to save.
 “Sign up with the stores you know you’ll be shopping during the holidays to take advantage of extra savings,” says Bethany Hollars of BrickSeek.com, noting that most major retailers offer these programs.
 “Stores like Kohl’s, JCPenny, Best Buy, Petco, Ulta, and Dick’s Sporting Goods all offer percentage discounts—usually around 2 to 5 percent—when you use your loyalty card at the time of your purchase.”
 Another pro tip?
 Be on the lookout for free or discounted shipping for loyalty rewards members.
 Loyalty programs can also lead to big savings when it comes to travel.
 These are the best hotel rewards programs—ranked.